-To substitute maple syrup for granulated sweeteners such as white sugar, use a one-for-one substitution and reduce the quantity of liquid ingredients in the recipe (water, milk, juice) by one fourth of a cup.
-Maple syrup also serves as a one-to-one substitution for other liquid sweeteners, such as honey, molasses and corn syrup.
+To substitute maple syrup for granulated sweeteners such as white sugar, use 2/3 cup of maple syrup for every 1 cup of granulated sugar, reduce the quantity of liquid ingredients in the recipe (water, milk, juice) by 1/4 cup and lower the baking temperature by 25° F. Maple syrup also serves as a one-to-one substitution for other liquid sweeteners, such as honey, molasses and corn syrup.

 Pure maple syrup can also:

 - Add a subtle sweetness and a hint of maple flavor to fresh fruit, cereal and ice cream